-A behind the scenes kind of pest, termites create significant damage to structures out of the public eye.
+A type of pest that stays behind the scenes, termites create significant damage to structures out of the public eye.
 Signs of a possible termite infestation include termite swarming (in spring), earthen mud tubes on foundation walls, support piers, and floor joists, and sawdust-like remnants near tiny holes in wood.

 What is a termite swarm, and what should I do if I experience one?

 A termite swarm is when winged termites disperse and take flight to start new colonies.
 Subterranean termites typically swarm in the spring of the year on warm days following rain; swarms can last several hours.
 If there is a termite swarm inside your house close off that room and try to collect a few samples to show your Hoffer Pest Solutions technician or inspector.
 Drywood and subterranean termites swarm around dusk.

 What is the difference between a drywood and subterranean termite?

 The main difference between drywood and subterranean termites is that subterranean termites live and invade a structure through the soil around a structure; drywood termites will fly up to a structure and will infest through the wood of the structure, often in attics.

 Will termites go away after the termite season passes?

 No. Termites do not usually leave on their own after they swarm.
 They usually will infest a structure and start their destructive mission.
 The most effective way to eliminate termites is to have a pest management professional – like Hoffer Pest Solutions – perform a termite inspection and treatment.

 Termite Treatments and Your Options

 A termite inspection involves a thorough, top-to-bottom examination of your home for signs of termite activity by one of Hoffer Pest Solutions highly trained inspectors.
 Following the inspection, customers will be given a written report letting you know if we found evidence of termites and outlining any recommended treatment options.